benziongoldstein/playground_RTL/README.md

 #### License

-This project is open source.
-[Add your license here, e.g., MIT, Apache 2.0, etc.]
+This project is open source and free to use for any purpose.
+Feel free to modify, distribute, and use it as you wish.

 #### Contact Information

-For questions or support, please contact the maintainer at [your-email@example.com].
+For questions or support, please contact the maintainer at benziong@mail.tau.ac.il.

 ---